kaylinjdennis/final-project/back_end/README.md

 ## Seeding

 Run a the development server with `npm start` in the Host environment.
-We are only using vagrant for `psql`.

 Both of these achieve the same result.